Got an independent spirit? Well so do we!

 A short distance south of City Hall, find The Limelight; a no-frills nightclub and live music venue that has staged rock and indie greats since the 1980s. see What’s on for details

 If you are a fan of craft beer, check out Boundary Brewery.
-Their Tap Room sessions take place on Fridays 4-11pm and Saturdays 2-11pm.
+Their Tap Room sessions usually take place on Fridays 4-11pm and Saturdays 2-11pm – check out in advance.
 This independent cooperative brewery specialises in modern American and traditional Belgian beers and is based in the site of a former linen spinning mill in East Belfast.
 Oh and there’ll be food trucks on site too!

 Day 3: Dive into Victorian Belfast